telehash/telehash.github.io/protocol.md

   4. SHA-256 hash the public elliptic key to form the encryption key for the inner packet
-  5. Form the inner packet containing a current timestamp `at`, `line` identifier, recipient `hashname`, and `family` (if you have such a value).
+  5. Form the inner packet containing a current timestamp `at`, `line` identifier, recipient `hashname`.
 Your own RSA public key is the packet BODY in the binary DER format.
   6. Encrypt the inner packet using the hashed public elliptic key from
      #4 and the IV you generated at #2 using AES-256-CTR.
   7. Create a signature from the encrypted inner packet using your own